Moduli of $p$-adic representations of a profinite group: Representability of the space of morphisms

-which is a union of $k$-affinoid subdomains where the image of an element in the filtered diagram lies in the interior, in Berkovich's sense, of the successive one.
-We thus conclude that $\LocSysfr \big(U, \sigma_1, \dots, \sigma_l \big) $ is itself representable by an $k$-analytic space. \end{proof}
+The latter is a union of $k$-affinoid subdomains where the image of an element in the filtered diagram lies in the relative interior, of the successive one.
+We thus conclude that $\LocSysfr \big(U, \{\sigma_i\}_{i=1}^l \big) $ is itself representable by an $k$-analytic space. \end{proof}